 the lack of meaningful standards

-There are still no professional standards for oil painting products and commerce is very good at telling half truths about what it markets.
+There are still no professional standards for oil painting products, and commerce is very good at telling half truths about what it markets.
+There is often a veneer of "science" involved at this point: the more science is used as a marketing tool, the more important it is to look at what is not being said, or claimed.
 It is difficult to get any manufacturer to talk, for example, in concrete terms about the oil they are using: where it is from, how it has been processed.
 Safflower oil is marketed as non-yellowing, but without added driers, safflower takes over a week to dry.
 Have driers suddenly become non-yellowing, or making the paint film brittle over time?
 This is doubtful.
 An alkali-refined oil will invariably yellow more than the more expensive cold-pressed oils, but one manufacturer -- who uses alkali-refined oil -- claims there is no "chemical difference" between the oils.
-Notice how often "science" is roped in for support!
-That this is untrue can be shown by their different behavior in both yellowing and drying tests.
-How much this matters depends on the colour scheme involved in the painting, but it is a simple truth that alkali refined oil yellows more.
+Note how often "science" is roped in for support!
+That this is untrue can be shown by the different behavior of these oils in both yellowing and drying tests.
+How much this matters depends on the colour scheme involved in the painting, but it is a simply true that alkali refined oil yellows more.
 There is a tendency both on the part of commerce and painters to look for some sort of magical solution from science.
 Yet, there is a logical disconnect between modern industrial science and Old Master materials that is unbridgeable by any means.
-The only trustworthy science comes from technical art history, not the marketplace.
-In terms of the oil, the "magical" solution is a quality cold-pressed oil which is then refined to remove impurities, this has been proven by the condition of 15th to 17th century paintings.
+The only trustworthy science about painting materials comes from technical art history, not the marketplace.
+In terms of the oil, the older solution is a quality cold-pressed oil which is then refined to remove impurities, this has been proven by the condition of 15th to 17th century paintings.
 This oil is not available commercially but, just as it originally was, can be refined by the painter.
 This is not hard to do, and creates a qualitatively different foundation for the work.